-- Describe in detail and provide any documentation of their essential need to operate a motor vehicle (discussed on page 80 of this volume); - Provide evidence of financial responsibility (see page 81); and - Provide a certified abstract of their driving record.
+- Describe in detail and provide any documentation of their essential need to operate a motor vehicle, including a description of the hours and locations of essential travel (discussed on page 80 of this volume); - Describe the reason for the license suspension, revocation, or cancellation; - Provide evidence of financial responsibility (see page 81); and - Provide a certified abstract of their driving record.

-Transportation Code § 521.242(a),(c).
+Transportation Code § 521.2421(d).